DualBrain/QuickVB/README.md

 Welcome to the QuickVB project page!

 On the 50th anniversary of BASIC, the members of the Microsoft Visual Basic team released a fun sample - it looks like QuickBASIC/QBasic, but it's a .NET console app that lets you write modern Visual Basic code.
-QuickVB shows off several APIs from the [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn/), which where they've been reimplementing the Visual Basic compiler in Visual Basic itself.
+QuickVB shows off several APIs from the [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn/), which is where they've reimplemented the Visual Basic compiler in Visual Basic itself.

-Since the original post, they had enough feedback that they decided to develop QuickVB further as an open-source project!
+Since the original post, they had enough feedback that they decided to release QuickVB as an open-source project!
 (This was done using CodePlex - which has since been "shutdown".)

 There's a lot of work left to be done to turn this sample into an environment (IDE) where you can really spend some quality time!
 Some key features that are left: